VXallset/deep-high-resolution-net.TensorFlow/README.md

 - Make sure the dataset name, mode file name is corrected.
 - Run the test.py!

 The result images will be saved in the _test_img_ folder.
-It will also generate the distances.npy and the classes.npy file, which will be used to calculate the AP50 and AP75 in later.
+It will also generate the distances.npy and the classes.npy file, which will be used to calculate the AP50 and AP75 later.

 ### For Evaluating
 - Run the evaluate.py.